Knowledge-building Project for Industry

 - Projects are to be carried out by one or more research organisations in binding cooperation with relevant actors from Norwegian trade and industry and any potential partners from other sectors.

-- The grant application must describe how the project incorporates the strategic objectives and priorities of all the partners.
+- The grant application must describe how the project incorporates the strategic objectives of all the partners.

 - All project partners are required to take active part in planning and following up the project as well as in disseminating project results and promoting the utilisation of new knowledge.

-- The project must involve at least two funding partners that are not research organisations.
+- The project must involve at least two Norwegian funding partners that are not research organisations.

 - The project proposal must describe how the knowledge developed under the project will be of benefit to wider user groups.
 The project must not involve contract research carried out for individual companies.